This is the first article in a three-part series on portfolio optimization.

 - An intuitive screen that stack-ranks all projects within a particular portfolio with the choice of displaying key metrics (i.e. total revenue, total cost, total FTE cost, scorecard data, etc.) along the top of the screen.
 With this view, quick metric comparisons can be made between competing and complementary projects.

-- The ability to ‘grab’ one or more projects and move them up in priority within your portfolio.
+- The ability to move projects up or down in priority within your portfolio.
 Perhaps this could be a regulatory or senior management project that requires immediate resources among the various resource pools.
 Then watch how Accolade automatically reallocates resources to complete this important change in priority among competing projects.

 If you are experiencing these kinds of challenges optimizing resources, please reach out to me on LinkedIn.
 Let’s have a discussion and determine if Accolade is the appropriate tool to help you and your organization achieve proper portfolio resource balance!